sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 Existing solutions
 What is already being used?
-Why isn't it sufficient?
+Why is it insufficient?
-What is your innovation?
+What is the innovation?

 Hardware
 Why radar?